 World Ethics and Climate Change (Edinburgh University Press, 2010).
 More than two decades of international negotiations have failed to reduce adequately emissions of greenhouse gases that are causing global warming and climate change.
 This book identifies a way to escape this ongoing tragedy of the atmospheric commons.
 It takes a fresh approach to the ethics and practice of international environmental justice and proposes fundamental adjustments to the climate change regime, in the process drawing support from cosmopolitan ethics and global conceptions of justice.
 World Ethics and Climate Change makes a case for “cosmopolitan diplomacy,” which sees people, rather than states alone, as the causes of climate change and the bearers of related rights, duties and obligations.
 The book describes the role of ethics and justice in world affairs and demonstrates that climate change is a matter of extreme injustice; summarizes and critiques the flawed doctrine of international (interstate) justice upon which governments have premised climate change agreements and policies; examines the practical and ethical significance for climate change of growing numbers of new consumers in the developing world; and proposes a cosmopolitan approach to climate change that is more principled, more practical and more politically viable than current international policies.
 (All of the author’s royalties are directly paid by the publisher to Oxfam in support of the world’s poor, who are most harmed by – and least responsible for – climate change.)

 International Equity and Global Environmental Politics (Ashgate, 2001).
 This book examines international environmental equity, which is a vital concern in international efforts to address climate change and other environmental problems.
 Equity in this context is defined as a fair and just distribution of the benefits, burdens and decision-making authority associated with international environmental relations.
 International environmental equity, if made a reality, can help protect the global environment, and it can reduce human suffering.
 International Equity and Global Environmental Politics defines this concept and shows how it found its way into global environmental politics and started to affect U.S. foreign policy.
 But the United States has never done enough to take on its fair share of global environmental burdens, as evidenced by meager actions of the Clinton administration and the subsequent Bush administration.
 The book explains why.
 The imperfect U.S. response to the emerging international consensus on environmental equity resulted from concerns about environmental security, America’s pluralistic policy-making process, and the too-subtle influence of the principle of international equity per se.
 More broadly, the book discusses the implications for the world of embracing – or failing to embrace – international equity as a core objective of global environmental policy.
 Those who wish to better understand the importance of equity, justice and fairness – as well as the United States – in shaping future efforts to address climate change and protect the world’s environment will find the book useful.
-(This book is no longer in print, but it is available from libraries and used book sellers.)
+(This book is no longer in print, but it is available from libraries and used-book sellers.
+Professor Harris has a few copies that he would be happy to send to economically deprived research libraries.)

 Climate Change and Ocean Governance: Politics and Policy for Threatened Seas (Cambridge University Press, under contract/forthcoming 2018).
 Some of the most profound effects of climate change will occur across the world’s oceans, seas and coastlines.
 Indeed, these effects are already being experienced.
 The environmental, social and economic consequences of oceanic change present tremendous challenges for governments and other actors.
 Existing national and international institutions for marine governance that were created when oceanic conditions were relatively static may not be adequate for a future characterized by continuous oceanic change.
 The impacts of climate change on oceans and seas will have political implications at all levels – local, national, international and global.
 Oceanic change will require politically difficult choices for governments and other actors.
 New and innovative policies for governing oceans and seas, and managing vital marine resources, have never been more important.
 Scientific literature on the role of oceans and seas in climate change is now extensive.
 In contrast, the body of literature analyzing the governance of oceanic change is relatively small.
 Climate Change and Ocean Governance aims to address this imbalance by bringing together research findings from political science and cognate disciplines to examine the political and policy dimensions of climate change for the world’s oceans.
 Climate Change and Ocean Governance will present a snapshot of the current state of knowledge and portray a cross-section of research and analyses being conducted in this vital area of climate-related scholarship.